softwaremmm/fn5_pipeline/README.md

 To be GDPR compliant, we need to be able to delete user's saves upon request.
 This is currently not implemented, but the process would need to be something like:
 1. Stop other processing.
 Probably through acquiring the lock, but could also be during planned downtime
 2. Take a list of GUIDs to delete
-3. Pull the saves tarball && decompress
-4. Delete each of the GUIDS from the saves:
+3. Delete each of the GUIDS from the saves:
     ```
     for guid in to_delete;
     do
         rm saves/$guid*
     done
     ```
-5. Recompress && upload
-6. Release the lock (if applicable)
+4. Release the lock (if applicable)

 ## Adding a new species
 To add a new species, there are a few things which need to be done to avoid (sometimes) non-descript errors.